orkorn/DistComp/README.md

-# TUTORIAL: How to use distcomp
+# TUTORIAL: How to use DistComp

-Author:  OR KOREN <orkorn@gmail.com>
+Author:  OR KOREN <or.koren@shutterfly.com>

 ---